vyperlang/vyper/docs/viper-by-example.rst

 the highest bidder.
 We also initialize the variables ``auction_start`` and ``auction_end`` with the datatype ``timestamp`` to manage the open auction period and ``highest_bid`` with datatype ``wei_value``, the smallest denomination of ether, to manage auction state.
-Variable ``ended`` is a boolean to determine whether the auction is officially over.
+The variable ``ended`` is a boolean to determine whether the auction is officially over.

-You may notice the all of the variables being passed into the ``public`` function.
+You may notice all of the variables being passed into the ``public`` function.
 By declaring the variable *public*, the variable is callable by external contracts.
 Initializing the variables without the  ``public`` function defaults to a private declaration and thus only accessible to methods